rycheung10/ImageProcessingProgram/README.md

                   to modify our collection of images.
 Manipulation of the model object should only happen
                   within the implementation of this class
+        - Currently, colorTransformation() assumes that the kernels being used in the transformation is of 3x3 size as RGB calculations only require 3 calculations for each of the RGB values.
         - Private helper: imageExists - is a helper that is utilized by all Model interface methods to check if the desired image to modified is loaded into the program or not.
             - This method is private as it is only meant to supplement the methods within the class and used to reduce code duplication.
 Furthermore, the methods aren't directly publicly used